Laurelli7/Langsim/README.md

 1.  **Offline Scene Baking:** We programmatically generate randomized USD stages containing a TurtleBot4, random cylindrical targets, and ground truth metadata.
 These scenes are "baked" (dynamic graphs stripped) to ensure deterministic loading during simulation.
 2.  **Online Data Generation (The "Game"):** An autonomous loop where two AI Agents interact:
-      * **Human Oracle (GPT-4o):** Has a top-down "God view" of the map and the target.
+      * **Human Oracle:** Has a top-down "God view" of the map and the target.
 It gives natural language hints to the robot.
-      * **Planner Agent (GPT-4o):** Acts as the robot.
+      * **Planner Agent:** Acts as the robot.
 It sees only the ego-centric camera view and the human's hint.
 It outputs executable ROS 2 code to move the robot.

 ## 2\.
 File Descriptions